Kunstmaan/hyperledger-fabric-chaincode-dev-setup/README.md

 ## Watch mode

 By default the script will watch your chaincode directory for any changes.
-When a change happens the chaincode will be updated on the docker container.
+When a change happens the chaincode will deploy a newer version of the chaincode.

-**Changes to package.json will not work, if you add a dependency you will need to restart the entire script.**
+**Changes to package.json will not be picked up, if you add a dependency you will need to restart the entire script.**

 ## What is the script doing

-It automates the step inside the tutorial.
-Inside the tutorial you'll need to open many terminals to setup your dev environment.
+It automates the steps inside the [tutorial]((http://hyperledger-fabric.readthedocs.io/en/v1.1.0-preview/chaincode4ade.html).
+No need to setup many terminal windows.
 With this repo you'll only need to run a single script.
+It also watches for changes in the chaincode and automatically deploys them.

 Steps which are done behind the scenes:

 1. Setup a simple blockchain network
+2. Install npm packages needed for the chaincode script
-2. Build/deploy and instantiate the chaincode
+3. Build/deploy and instantiate the chaincode
-3. Start a terminal
+4. Start a terminal

-Also on every change inside a chaincode js file it will perform step 2 and 3 again.
-This makes it easier as you can just keep editing your code and don't need to manually run these steps again on every change.
+5. Start watching the chaincode for changes, when a change happens step 3 and 4 are performed again

-As it's not possible to deploy the same chaincode twice a number is included inside the name.
+As it's not possible to deploy the same chaincode twice a number is included inside the chaincode name.
 This number is bumped on every change.
+This makes it possible in watch mode to only rerun a couple of the build steps which at the end makes everything faster.

 ## Backlog